← Back home

 After three to six months, you should be able to answer yes to most of these:

-- Are you getting comments from readers, prospects, or peers that indicate the content landed?
+• Are readers, prospects, or peers commenting that the content landed?

-- Has any content been directly referenced in a sales conversation or helped move a deal?
+• Has any content been directly referenced in a sales conversation?

 Conclusion: The cost of not figuring this out